 Tel: 8515 7150

 Not all roast meats are equal.
 At Shi Mei Roasted, the mouth-watering Char Siew Rice ($4) reigns supreme.
 Adorned with a generous layer of fat, the juicy and tender slabs of barbecued pork brim with meaty richness.
 A caramelised glaze rounds off this luxurious protein, giving a combination of both savoury and sweet undertones.

 Address: 211 Marsiling Crescent, Lucky Star Eating House, Singapore 730211

 10. Master Wang

-No Woodlands food listicle will be complete without Master Wang’s value-for-money Xiao Long Bao Buffet Dinner ($18.80++).
-Besides free-flow portions of the Original Steamed Dumpling (xiao long bao), this value-for-money buffet also offers unlimited servings of their Lala Steamed Dumpling and Fragrant Pan Fried Dumpling (potstickers)!
+No Woodlands food listicle will be complete without Master Wang’s value-for-money Original Steamed Dumpling ($3.20).
+The stall also offers Lala Steamed Dumpling and Fragrant Pan Fried Dumpling (potstickers)!

 We also recommend saving extra tummy space for their Scallop Steamed Dumpling.
 Laced with umami-rich dried scallops, these XLB offer a harmonious medley of luscious and meaty notes.

 Address: 27 Woodlands Link, Chang Cheng HQ, Singapore 738732

 Besides the rows of restaurant outlets at Causeway Point, a plethora of delicious stalls lies within Woodlands.
 The next time you’re in the area, take a short walk around this exciting neighbourhood and check out these lesser-known stalls instead.